5 Benefits of Reporting Your Security Expenses as OPEX

 5. Hassle-free maintenance and repairs

-When a business purchases equipment with CAPEX and not in a service-based model you are responsible for all of your own maintenance, repairs, and replacements.
-This not only is an unexpected expense; it also increases downtime and oversight from the operations team.
+When a business purchases equipment with CAPEX and not in a service-based model, you are responsible for your own maintenance, repairs, and replacements.
+Not only is this an unexpected expense; it also increases downtime and oversight from the operations team.

 With a service-based security system, all upgrades, maintenance, and repairs are included in the price of the subscription and are the responsibility of the provider.